zuper1998/zuper1998.github.io/orbital_notes.md

 + long asc node seems good place to start
 + SaVi sattelite architecture follow:
 	+ `semi-major axis| eccentricity | inclination | longitude asc. node | argument of periapsis | time of periapsis | sat name `
++ rosette constellation: if i get this right it gives you a constellation that gives a good amount of visibility

 ## Q:
 + what diff should i use for multiple satiletes?